Table of Contents

 “I specifically asked to be sent to the Marine Corps because I wanted to be the best.”

 After completing boot camp at MCRD San Diego, Paul was sent to Vietnam as a MOS 0848 (Field Artillery Operations Chief) private.
-But due to his proficiency in math and his honesty (he read his Bible daily and did not party with other Marines), command promptly promoted Paul to the rank of sergeant of field artillery.
+But due to his proficiency in math and honesty (he read his Bible daily and did not party with other Marines), the command promptly promoted Paul to field artillery sergeant.
 According to his many meritorious masts, Paul demonstrated consistent intelligence, commitment, responsibility, and high standards.

-When he and the Recon Marines went into Mong villages along the DMZ, Paul witnessed to the villagers and handed out Bibles his mother had sent him in the mail in between calling in Napalm strikes on enemy VC positions.
+When he and the Recon Marines went into Mong villages along the DMZ, Paul witnessed the villagers and handed out Bibles his mother had sent him in the mail in between calling in Napalm strikes on enemy V.C. positions.

 According to his DD-214, Paul served in various units, including:

-During those two years of being under constant enemy fire and being exposed to Agent Orange on a regular basis, he completed his tours of patriotic duty without knowing that he had developed a severe case of Post Traumatic Stress Disorder.
+During those two years of being under constant enemy fire and exposed to Agent Orange regularly, he completed his tours of patriotic duty without knowing that he had developed a severe case of Post Traumatic Stress Disorder.
 Of course, he had no clue about the latent and potentially lethal hidden form of cancer from Agent Orange that years later would be diagnosed and cause his death.

-For his last 5-6 years of life, chemo treatments had terribly unpleasant side effects.
-But he was tough.
-In spite of these setbacks and challenges, Paul would have retired a very wealthy man if the financial crash of 2008 had not occurred.
-Prior to that disastrous depression, the highly successful home building company owned and operated by Paul and his brother Richard had been in the process of being sold to major construction company for several million dollars.
+Chemo treatments had terribly unpleasant side effects for his last 5-6 years of life, But he was tough.
+Despite these setbacks and challenges, Paul would have retired a very wealthy man if the financial crash of 2008 had not occurred.
+Before that disastrous depression, the highly successful home-building company owned and operated by Paul and his brother Richard had been sold to a major construction company for several million dollars.

 However, before the sale was completed and payment made, the buyer voided the signed contract.
 Richard and Paul had no option but to file bankruptcy.
 Through all of his times of self-doubt, illnesses, failures, disappointments, loneliness, and feelings of worthlessness, Paul maintained his Christian faith and hope.
-He continued his practice of communal worship, Bible studies, personal devotions and prayer throughout his life, and often shared his faith with others who were in a state of hopelessness and despair.
+Throughout his life, he continued his practice of communal worship, Bible studies, personal devotions, and prayer and often shared his faith with others in a state of hopelessness and despair.

-Always generous and willing to help, Paul financially supported several organizations that served those who were needy and most vulnerable.
-In spite of his own suffering, Paul always had a genuine heart and checkbook for those who needed assistance and a helping hand.
+Always generous and willing to help, Paul financially supported several organizations that served the needy and most vulnerable.
+Despite his suffering, Paul always had a genuine heart and checkbook for those who needed assistance and a helping hand.
 Paul loved family above all earthly things.

-Paul always maintained a strong and loving relationship with his siblings, their spouses, and his nephews and nieces.
-Above all, he loved and was so very proud of his son, Michael, and dearly loved his daughter-in-law, Zulma, and his two grandchildren.
+Paul always maintained a solid and loving relationship with his siblings, their spouses, and his nephews and nieces.
+Above all, he loved and was very proud of his son, Michael, and dearly loved his daughter-in-law, Zulma, and his two grandchildren.

 Ultimately, Michael left Paul when he was 16, dropped out of traditional High School, and got a full-time job as a painter’s apprentice.
 Paul said school or work.
 Mike chose both.
-Michael went to school at night and worked full time in the day.
+Michael went to school at night and worked full-time during the day.
 Upon graduation with a USMC Staff Sergeant by his side, at age 18, Michael was soon on a bus to the MCRD San Diego.

 Paul protested Michael’s choice to join the Corps.
 Paul was uneasy that Michael asked to be in the infantry.
 He said, “Why can’t you just join the Navy and be safe?”
-However, Paul wrote Michael EVERY DAY, when Michael was in boot camp.
-Paul’s love of God, his faith in Christ’s forgiving grace, his belief in eternal life in heaven, and his loving commitment to family was clear.
+However, when Michael was in boot camp., Paul wrote to Michael EVERY DAY Paul’s love of God, faith in Christ’s forgiving grace, belief in eternal life in heaven, and loving commitment to family were clear.

-The PTSD that had probably started in his childhood due to him feeling rejected, led to his incredible success in business, his endearing and enduring friendships, his remarkable generosity, and his ongoing example of persistence, perseverance, faith, and hope.
-All this endured despite facing the most serious setbacks, disappointments, and losses.
-Paul will be missed by all who knew him.
-But to his, son Michael, who knew Paul as a comrade in arms and not just as a father, his life will always serve as an example of a life well-lived and as a model for living a life of care, compassion, generosity, and service.
+The PTSD that had probably started in his childhood due to this feeling of being rejected led to his incredible success in business, his endearing and enduring friendships, his remarkable generosity, and his ongoing example of persistence, perseverance, faith, and hope.
+ADespitefacing the most serious setbacks, disappointments, and losses., all endured Paul will be missed by all who knew him.
+But to his son Michael, who knew Paul as a comrade in arms and not just as a father, his life will always serve as an example of a well-lived life and a model for living a life of care, compassion, generosity, and service.

 “….officers eat last and that any officer worries first about feeding their enlisted Marines and then lieutenants before he even picks up a knife or a fork.”

 And that is how Michael runs his family.
 If they don’t eat, he doesn’t.
 Michael Ehline used those same USMC values and motivation to become a lawyer with no law degree in California.
-Michael suffered a knee injury during the School of Infantry (“SOI”).
+Michael suffered knee injuries during the School of Infantry (“SOI”).
 He was sent home awaiting orders and sent out for surgery at the V.A.
-After receiving an honorable discharge, Michael had a hard time adjusting to civilian life and maintained friendships with fellow Marines.
+After receiving an honorable discharge, Michael had difficulty adjusting to civilian life and maintaining friendships with fellow Marines.

 Paul also paid for Michael’s wedding ceremony after Michael’s wife refused to elope!
-Paul ended up adoring and admiring Michael’s wife, who is not from this country.
-She, in turn, adored Paul and traveled often, even without Michael, to visit Paul, pray with him and give Paul the love that only a daughter could provide.
+Paul adored and admired Michael’s wife, who is not from this country.
+She, in turn, adored Paul and often traveled, even without Michael, to visit Paul, pray with him and give Paul the love that only a daughter could provide.

 Upon Paul’s recent death, Michael turned to his USMC brothers.
 Having met the “Mad Dogs” at a Redondo Beach Street Fair, Michael reached out years later upon Paul’s passing and asked that they help give Paul a memorial ceremony worthy of such a legit Marine.
 In short order, the Leathernecks M/C agreed to conduct a ceremony at the Lytle Creek Gun Range.
 The rest is history.

 Paul was a good Marine and looked after his troops and only child, Michael.
 Now Michael has seen fit to surround his father with true brothers, establishing the Sergeant Paul Ehline Annual Ride.
-The goal behind the ride is to raise awareness about PTSD and cancer due to toxic chemical exposure while on active duty.
+The ride aims to raise awareness about PTSD and cancer due to toxic chemical exposure while on active duty.

-The Leathernecks M/C (LMCI) and its brothers, by honoring Paul in such a way, have set an example for Michael’s children and wife of duty, honor, and country.
+By honoring Paul in such a way, the Leathernecks M/C (LMCI) and its brothers have set an example for Michael’s children and wife of duty, honor, and country.
 The legacy of this warrior will live on forever.
-Marines die, that’s what we’re here for.
+Marines die; that’s what we’re here for.
 But Paul Ehline will live forever in the blood of his offspring.
-And each year, the Leathernecks riders will honor him as well as the Marines Paul loved so much.
+And each year, the Leathernecks riders will honor him, and the Marines Paul loved so much.